MicrosoftDocs/connected-spaces/articles/web-app-add-alerts.md

     ![Screenshot of Power Automate screen showing sources.](media/alerts-configure-sources.JPG "Screenshot of Power Automate screen showing sources")

-5. In the next Power Automate screen, select the down arrow in the **Team** field.
+5. In the next Power Automate screen, select the down arrow for the **Team** field.
 The Team ID will automatically be filled in when you do this.
 Select **Save** in the upper-right corner of the screen when you're done.

     ![Screenshot of Power Automate screen with Teams and Email fields.](media/alerts-configuration.JPG "Screenshot of Power Automate screen with Teams and Email fields")